-445th Maintenance Group wins Clouse Trophy By Stacy Vaughn 445th Airlift Wing Public Affairs The 445th Maintenance Group is the recipient of the 4th Air Force Chief Master Sgt.
+Wright-Patterson AFB, OH Volume 53, No. 12 December 2014 445th Maintenance Group wins Clouse Trophy By Stacy Vaughn 445th Airlift Wing Public Affairs The 445th Maintenance Group is the recipient of the 4th Air Force Chief Master Sgt.
 James K. Clouse Maintenance Excellence Trophy for fiscal year 2014.
 The trophy was presented Oct.
 28, 2014.
 The award recognizes the 4th Air Force maintenance organization that has achieved the highest standards in safety, mission support, demonstrated ingenuity, mission accomplishments and maintenance excellence.
 The award is named after Chief Master Sgt.
 James Clouse, an aircraft maintenance equipment specialist on the 4th Air Force Logistics Maintenance staff.
 Chief

-Courtesy photo
+Courtesy photo Brig.

-Brig.
 Gen. John C. Flournoy, Jr., 4th Air Force commander, presents the Clouse Trophy to Col. Brett Newman, 445th Maintenance Group commander, Oct.
 28, 2014, as Col. Mark Pantone, 4th Air Force Logistics, looks on.
 Clouse was diagnosed with terminal cancer and succumbed to the disease in 1984.
 He was known as a person who ensured things were done right and as someone who stepped up to tackle the toughest challenges.

-As a way to honor the significant contributions of Chief Clouse in the career field and to adequately recognize the exceptional job being accomplished by maintenance, it was decided that a permanent, revolving trophy awarded annually for maintenance excellence, mission support, ingenuity, cost effectiveness, flight safety, aircraft reli-See CLOUSE, page 6
+As a way to honor the significant contributions of Chief Clouse in the career field and to adequately recognize the exceptional job being accomplished by maintenance, it was decided that a permanent, revolving trophy awarded annually for maintenance excellence, mission support, ingenuity, cost effectiveness, flight safety, aircraft reli See CLOUSE, page 6 4th Air Force leadership visits 445th Airlift Wing By Capt.
+Elizabeth Caraway 445th Airlift Wing Public Affairs WRIGHT PATTERSON AIR FORCE BASE, Ohio - The 4th Air Force Commander, Brig.

-and concerns that he might not

-with less all the time," acknowledged the general.
-"In today's

-time of dwindling resources,

-we're not getting more money or

-people to accomplish the mission, so what we need is great

-ideas to make the way we do

-business more efficient and effective.
-Please share your ideas."

-tions about the Defense Travel

-The general tackled quescommunication re-

-"We're asking you to do more

-hear otherwise.

-4th Air Force leadership visits 445th Airlift Wing

-By Capt.
-Elizabeth Caraway 445th Airlift Wing Public Affairs

-WRIGHT PATTERSON AIR FORCE BASE, Ohio - The 4th Air Force Commander, Brig.
 Gen. John Flournoy, Jr., and Command Chief, Chief Master Sgt.
 Brian Wong, visited the 445th Airlift Wing here Oct.
 30-Nov 2.
 The leadership provides management and oversight to 15 wings and two groups that comprise more than 32,000 people.

-During the action-packed trip, the general visited 445th AW units, stopped by Employer's Day events, spoke at the

-wing commander's call, and coined "superstar" performers around the wing.
+During the action-packed trip, the general visited 445th AW units, stopped by Employer's Day events, spoke at the wing commander's call, and coined "superstar" performers around the wing.
 The general also took time on Sunday to serve lunch to Airmen at the Pitsenbarger Dining Facility.
-Much of Flournoy's visit focused on hearing feedback from all ranks of Airmen - questions

-My Expectations

-Live the Air Force Core Values 24/7, on/off base, in/out of uniform

-Treat others how you want to be treated

-Hold yourself and others accountable

-Be Fit to Fight year round (Military)

-Be Mission Ready year round

-Use your chain of command

-∙ Be a good Wingman

-Maintain a culture of compliance

-Have fun!

-Brig.
+Much of Flournoy's visit focused on hearing feedback from all ranks of Airmen - questions and concerns that he might not hear otherwise.
+"We're asking you to do more "We're asking you to do more with less all the time," acknowledged the general.
+"In today's time of dwindling resources, we're not getting more money or people to accomplish the mission, so what we need is great ideas to make the way we do business more efficient and effective.
+Please share your ideas."
+The general tackled questions about the Defense Travel System, communication restructuring, budget and man- Brig.
 Gen. John C. Flournoy, Jr., 4th Air Force commander's, "9 Lines" of expectations. power reductions, promotions, and digitizing medical records, and he urged members to send further issues to him electronically.
-System, The general outlined his expectations for 4th Air Commentary Happy holidays 445th team!
+The general outlined his expectations for 4th Air See 4AF, page 6 Happy holidays 445th team!